ShameekConyers/siclib/docs/siclib/index.md

 ---

 ## A Scientific Computation Library
-SicLib is a collection of various things I have Implemented in C++ , with a focus being on math. pysiclib is the package inferface that allows use through Python.
+SicLib is a collection of various things I have Implemented in C++ , with a focus being on math. pysiclib is the package interface that allows use through Python.

 ## Navigation